 - Gain experience, confidence, and skill in communicating with employers.

 How do you identify people for informational interviews?

 Vassar alumnae/i are a wonderful resource.
-Through the Vassar alumnae/i online directory you can access names and contact information for over 39,000 alumnae/i who are willing to network with students and other alumnae/i.
+Through the Vassar alumnae/i online directories you can access information for over 39,000 alumnae/i who are willing to network with students and other alumnae/i.
 You can search the database by occupation, employer name, graduate school, city, and several other fields.